zsewa/tum-eaccess-redirector/README.md

 Also see description in [english (EN)](description_en.md) or [german (DE)](description_de.md).

 ## Installation
-To install, copy the code from here, click [here](https://raw.githubusercontent.com/zsewa/TUM-eAccess-Redirector/master/TUMeR.user.js) or use [Greasyfork](https://greasyfork.org/scripts/21778) (recommended).
+To install, copy the code from here, click [here](https://raw.githubusercontent.com/zsewa/TUM-eAccess-Redirector/master/TUMeR.user.js) or use [Greasyfork (recommended)](https://greasyfork.org/scripts/21778).

 You will need to install an userscript manager plugin like Tampermonkey or Greasemonkey first!

-### Future plans
+### Plans
 - [ ] Readablility should be improved
 - [ ] Create automatic login
 - [ ] Create a minified version of the script